loomble/loomble.github.io/pages/guidelines/index.md

 1. **Setting the direction**: The ultimate direction of Loomble comes from our "benevolent dictators," who delegate specific responsibilities and the corresponding authority to a series of teams and individuals.
 Currently, the primary group of people directing the project (and with the ability to approve and make substantial changes) is known as the [Loomble Core Team](/team).
 The Loomble Core Team is a living body, with members added and removed as project and personal priorities shift.
 Leadership is not an award, right, or title; it is a privilege, a responsibility and a mandate, and one the Loomble Core Team takes seriously.
 2. **We delegate**: Good leaders know when to delegate.
 The best leaders balance delegation with hard work of their own.
 Of course, leadership doesn’t mean that leaders delegate unpleasant work to others.
 Instead, leaders balance hard work on their own—leadership by example—with delegation to others.
 A leader's foremost goal is ensuring that their team members and team succeed.
-3. **We lead by example**: The Code of Conduct does not only apply to leaders; it applies to leaders more.
+3. **We lead by example**: These guidelines are not only applicable to community members; it applies to leaders more.
 Leaders do their very best to show more patience, more respect, and more civility than other members of the Loomble community.
 4. **We value discussion, data and decisiveness**: We gather opinions, data and commitments from concerned parties before making decisions.
 Once a reasonable amount of research is performed and data collected, we do our best to move decisively and efficiently.
 If we make a mistake, we’ll go back and fix it.
 5. **We give credit where it’s due**: A good leader does not seek the limelight but aims to congratulate their team for the work they do.
 While leaders are frequently more visible than their team, leaders in the Loomble Community use their visibility to highlight the great work of their team members and others.
 6. **We’ll help however we can**: If a community member has a concern, it should be [brought to the Core Team](mailto:opensource@loomble.com).
 Know that we’ll do our best to help you out of any precarious of uncomfortable positions.
 Your happiness, productivity and peace of mind is a priority for us.